 To perhaps unfairly flatten these three arguments, which constitute the best of this school of objection, they tend to agree that the modern expansive definition of white supremacy is, well, modern.
 But that proposition is limited.
 The school of critical race theory, championed by scholars such as bell hooks, has been around in academic circles for at least 30 years, and its definition of white supremacy has long animated black activism.
 To quote scholar Frances Lee Ansley (taken here from a passage from David Gillborn, also, a critical-race-theory scholar):

-But the idea of critical-race-theory’s insularity is belied by its deep communion with widely-read titans of black intellectual thought.
-James Baldwin’s work did nothing if not tend towards the idea of “white supremacy” as a collective effort that went well beyond the work of self-avowed members of hate groups, and his 1980 essay in Esquire titled “Dark Days” crystalized that tendency.
+But the idea of critical race theory’s insularity is belied by its deep communion with widely read titans of black intellectual thought.
+James Baldwin’s work did nothing if not tend toward the idea of “white supremacy” as a collective effort that went well beyond the work of self-avowed members of hate groups, and his 1980 essay in Esquire titled “Dark Days” crystalized that tendency.
 “To be white was to be forced to digest a delusion called white supremacy,” Baldwin wrote.
 In that essay, which itself was written in parallel with the nascence of critical race theory, Baldwin ties the very concept of whiteness to white supremacy.